unvt/charites/docs/source/usage/commandline_interface.rst

     Options:
-    --provider [provider]                      your map service. e.g. `mapbox`, `geolonia` --mapbox-access-token [mapboxAccessToken]  Access Token for the Mapbox -h, --help                                 display help for command
+    --provider [provider]                      your map service. e.g. `mapbox`, `geolonia` --mapbox-access-token [mapboxAccessToken]  Access Token for the Mapbox --local-dir [localDirPath]                 also serve files in the local directory -h, --help                                 display help for command

-Charites has two options for `serve` command.
+Charites has three options for `serve` command.

 - `--provider` - `mapbox`, `geolonia`, or `default`.
 When not specified, default or the value in the configuration file will be used.

   - `mapbox` - The format linter runs against the Mapbox GL JS v2.x compatible specification.
   - `geolonia` and `default` - the format linter runs against the MapLibre GL JS compatible specification.

 - `--mapbox-access-token` - Set your access-token when styling for Mapbox.

+- `--local-dir` - Serve static files on the local directory.

+  - NOTE: `index.html`, `/style.json`, `/app.css`, `/app.js` will swap to provider files